Taming Test Anxiety

 - How can you tell the difference between testing anxiety based on fear and testing anxiety based on a learning disability?

 Learning is never disabled, but it can be delayed.
-It is true that some students learn slower than others due to inability to memorize and make necessary connections to retain concepts.
+It is true that some students learn slower than others due to the inability to memorize and make necessary connections to retain concepts.
 Empowering students with the ability to retain material by teaching them how to make necessary connections can set any student up for success.

 - How can parents help their students overcome test anxiety?